 The Sand Ceremony is very popular as it has a lovely symbolic context – once the grains of sand from each vial pour in to the central vessel, those grains cannot be separated!
 The Sand Ceremony also works well with coloured sands that match your wedding theme, and also allow more than two colours – so if you wish to include your children or family members in the Ceremony, that can be incorporated too!
 A lovely way to blend two families!

-This is a lovely Ceremony and very simple – it involves the bride and groom giving a rose to their mothers or new mothers in law!
+This is a lovely Ceremony and very simple – it involves the Couple giving a single Red Rose to each other as the first gift in their marriage.
+However like many ceremonies it can also be adapted and I love the idea of a Surprise Rose Giving which means before the ceremony starts but after the introductions and welcome, the couple give a single Rose, to their mothers, or new mothers in law!
 How sweet is that!
 Or of course, the the guests can each hold a rose and subject of course to the number of guests, the roses can be given or taken by the bride and become her bouquet as she reaches her partner!
 Romantic?
-You bet!!!
+You bet!!! 🌹

 This is a beautiful and poignant ceremony for the couple as they each light a taper and then together light their candle.
 Again, the ceremony symbolises two becoming one, two hearts, two families, two people.